ASVAB Requirements for SEAL Services

 - An applicant should meet the requirements of vision, which 20/25.
 In the best eye, the vision should be 20/40 and the worst eye should not fall below 20/70.
 Those applicants with color blindness cannot qualify as SEAL candidates.

-- As far as the SEAL ASVAB requirements are concerned, an applicant should not have any criminal record pending against him.
+- As far as the background of an applicant is concerned, he/she should not have any pending criminal record.
 However, waivers are granted under special circumstances for which the Special Operations recruiter should be contacted.

 - The candidates for SEAL should also take the Computerized Special Operations Resilience Test or C-SORT that measures the perseverance and the decisiveness of the candidates.

-As far as taking ASVAB is concerned with respect to SEAL candidates, those applicants who do not belong to Navy can arrange for a retest after consulting the recruiter if the ASVAB scores are not high enough.
+As far as taking the test is concerned with respect to SEAL candidates, those applicants who do not belong to Navy can arrange for a retest after consulting the recruiter if their scores are not high enough.
 However, if the score of Mechanical Comprehension falls five points below the actual requirements, it is not possible for a test taker to obtain a waiver.

 The candidates for SEAL represent the Special Operations of the Naval Forces in the United States.
-While they should meet SEAL ASVAB requirements for performing their tasks, the level of firmness, resolution and determination of the applicants count towards their success.
+While they should meet all the requirements outlined for performing their tasks, the level of firmness, resolution and determination of the applicants count towards their success.
 Moreover, they should also excel in the physical tests that are administered for enlistment in Navy SEAL.